munificent/craftinginterpreters/book/optimization.md

 ^code define-nan-boxing (2 before, 1 after)

 If that's defined, the VM uses the new form.
-Otherwise we revert to the old style.
+Otherwise, it reverts to the old style.
 The few pieces of code that care about the details of the value representation -- mainly the handful of macros for wrapping and unwrapping Values -- vary based on whether this flag is set.
 The rest of the VM can continue along its merry way.

-Most of the work happens in the "value" module where we add the section for the new type:
+Most of the work happens in the "value" module where we add a section for the new type:

 ^code nan-boxing (2 before, 1 after)